0ceanSlim/csv2db/README.md

 ## Configuration (Optional)

-If you want to customize the starting IDs for your table data entries, you can modify the `id.py` file before running the conversion.
+If you want to customize the starting IDs (Primary Keys) for your table data entries, you can modify the `starting_ids` at the beginning of the `update.py` script before running the conversion.
 This step is entirely optional and can be skipped if you want to use the default IDs.

 ## Usage